 The Role of the Family in Teen Rehabilitation

 - Family educational workshops.
 Educational classes and workshops provide parents and guardians with the opportunity to learn more about the mechanisms of addiction and the structure of recovery.
-Learning how best to assist your teen in fighting teen alcohol abuse and addiction will help you to avoid inadvertently enabling that addiction despite your best intentions.

 See Additional Resources: Teen Therapy and Counseling